Last Updated on 15 December, 2020 by Veronica

 Calico

-A few miles from Barstow is Calico, which is a ghost town on Route 66.
-It is not the last that you will find during the route, and if you want, even if only out of curiosity, come over.
+A few miles from Barstow is Calico, a ghost town on Route 66.
+However, it is not the last that you will find during the route, but it is a good place to stretch your legs.

 You have to deviate a bit to get there, but if you come from Los Angeles, it is one of the first ghost towns that you come across.
 Most likely, you want to visit it.